azizHamadi/StepperViewSwift/README.md

 ## Customization

-You can customize the color, stepper size, and the color of the selected icon from the inspector as well as from the code
+You can customize the color, stepper size and selected icon color from the inspector as well as programmatically

 ### Inspector